Guxhagen: Transport

 Guxhagen lies on Federal Highway (Bundesstraße) B 83 and Autobahn A 7 (Kassel – Bad Hersfeld).

 The community belongs to the North Hesse Transport Network, which among other things runs a hailed shared taxi within the greater community and offers local train connections.

+Guxhagen is part of the German Cycling Network (Route 9).

+Economy

+Main employers are the schools, a Sartorius AG site, and tourism-related business.